 Is Translation Automation Technology a Smart Choice?

 Most translation services in Sydney and elsewhere in Australia have followed the global trend in translation technique and use translation automation technology to a greater or lesser extent but is this a smart choice?
-Is a reliance on translation automation downgrading translation quality?
+Is reliance on translation automation downgrading translation quality?

 Automation is nothing new.
 Virtually every human activity in the twenty-first century makes use of some kind of automation and little of this is controversial.
 When it comes to translation automation the aim is to make use of any technology that becomes available that can speed up translation, achieve more effective consistency and help to process greater volumes of work without reducing the final product.

 There is no single translation automation technology.
 It consists of a number of different tools available to any company that provides document translation services.
 No serious NAATI translator would contemplate using translation automation to replace human translation entirely, but it can be very useful in dealing with repetitive and monotonous content.
 This sort of automation cuts down translation times considerably and saves the client money.